getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 s3.charAt( 3 );					// "" <-- unprintable surrogate
 ```

-So, is ES6 giving us a Unicode-aware verison of `charAt(..)`?
+So, is ES6 giving us a Unicode-aware version of `charAt(..)`?
 Unfortunately, no. At the time of this writing, there's a proposal for such a utility that's under consideration for post-ES6.

 But with what we explored in the previous section (and of course with the limitations noted thereof!), we can hack an ES6 answer: